inrupt/solid-common-vocab-js/lit-vocab-term/README.md

 implementation without any RDF library dependency. `LitVocabTermRdfExt` and `LitVocabTermRdfLib` both extend this class, and therefore provide the same interface (except for the constructor, where the RDF factory becomes implicit).

-If you want to use the `rdflib`-flavoured `LitVocabTerm`, replace `LitVocabTermRdfExt` on the first line by `LitVocabTermRdflib`, and rebuild.

 The lit-vocab-term libraries are distributed as a GitHub NPM packages:
 - `@inrupt/lit-vocab-term-base`